John Schumann: 2001–current: later career

 Schumann is a co-director of Schumann & Associates – a communications, public relations and consultancy company.
 He speaks on issues of social justice and Australian identity to universities and companies.
+He has been outspoken in protecting the Adelaide Park Lands from tree removal and construction projects.
 In 2008 Flinders University recognised him as a distinguished alumnus for his contribution to Australian music and social justice.
 He is not affiliated with any political party.

 In 2005 Schumann invited a number of musicians (including ex-Redgum members Hugh McDonald and Michael Atkinson) to play and sing on an album, Lawson, which comprises songs Schumann wrote based on poems by Australian poet Henry Lawson.
 Lawson was credited to John Schumann and the Vagabond Crew and released by ABC Music.

 Schumann and Redgum were bought back to public attention in 2006 when Australian hip-hop group The Herd covered "I Was Only 19" with Schumann supplying some vocals.
 On 18 August 2006, John Schumann and the Vagabond Crew performed in Vũng Tàu, Vietnam, to mark the 40th anniversary of the Battle of Long Tân.
 The concert was broadcast nationally by ABC radio.

 In 2007 John Schumann and The Vagabond Crew provided the music for a stage play, Lawson, starring Max Cullen as Henry Lawson.
 After refusing to appear live on the 1980s ABC music-TV show, Countdown, Schumann appeared in the Countdown Spectacular 2 concert series in Australia in August and September 2007.
 He sang the Redgum hit "I Was Only 19" only.
 From late 2007, John Schumann and the Vagabond Crew have appeared at major music festivals around Australia.
 Schumann signed a new multi-album deal with ABC Music and Behind the Lines, an album of songs related to Australians at war, was released in August 2008.

 Schumann has performed for Australian forces overseas several times.
 In December 2009 he visited East Timor to play for Australian and New Zealand troops stationed there, in September–October 2011 he played for Australian troops in Afghanistan and in July 2013 he played for Australian troops and Australian Federal Police in the Solomon Islands.

 In 2011 Schumann worked with the Defence department on "Dents in the Soul", a project designed to help soldiers deal with post traumatic stress disorder.

 In 2015, Schumann recorded "Kokoda – Only The Brave Ones", a duet with Lee Kernaghan for his album Spirit of the Anzacs.

 In 2015 he was commission by the Australian Army to write "Every Anzac Day", a song about aboriginal soldiers who served in the Australian military.
 It was released in April 2015 ahead of the 100th anniversary of the Gallipoli landings.
 It was released with "Anzac Biscuits" as a B-side.

 Personal life

 Schumann met Denise 'Denny' Storen in 1981 and they later married.
-She is the sister of Vietnam veteran Mick Storen, whose recollections inspired "I Was Only Nineteen".
+She is the sister of Vietnam veteran Mick Storen, whose recollections inspired "I Was Only 19".
 The couple have a son and a daughter.